tobyweston/blog/source/_posts/2014-10-22-scala-mixins.md

     }

-So now our test is no inheriting an orthogonal type so from an object-oriented perspective, it's cleaner.
+So now our test is not inheriting an orthogonal type.
+From an object-oriented perspective, it's much cleaner.
 We use composition to give the test (and application under test) the `customers` instance but this time, we treat it as two things.
 The actual type of the thing is

     InMemoryCustomers with BackdoorCustomers